Stacy Leeds: Academic and judicial career

 Leeds is an experienced leader in law and higher education with expertise in American Indian Law, tribal governance, property, economic development and Cherokee legal history.

 Leeds currently serves as the chief judge of the Prairie Band of Potawatomi Nation's District Court, the associate judge of the Kaw Nation's Supreme Court, and the chief justice of the Kickapoo Tribe of Oklahoma's Supreme Court.

 Leeds serves on the board of the National American Indian Court Judge's Association and on the National Judicial College's tribal advisory board.

 She was the first woman to ever serve as a Cherokee Nation Supreme Court justice after her appointment in 2002.
 She served on the court until 2006.

 In the past, she has served as a special judge for the Muscogee Creek Nation's District Court and associate judge of the Turtle Mountain Band of Chippewa Indians's Court of Appeals.

 From 2011-2018, Leeds served as the 12th Dean of the University of Arkansas School of Law.
 She formerly served as Interim Associate Dean for Academic Affairs and Professor of Law at the University of Kansas and the Director of Tribal Law and Government Center at KU.
 Previously Leeds taught law at the University of North Dakota and served as Director of the Northern Plains Indian Law Center.

 She served as the inaugural Vice Chancellor for Economic Development (2017-2020), Dean Emeritus and Professor of Law at the University of Arkansas, providing leadership for campus-wide engagement, collaboration, and outreach to citizens, businesses, governmental and nonprofit entities in Arkansas and beyond.
 Leeds worked closely with UA's ten colleges, schools and divisions to amplify the university's economic and social impact.

 Leeds was appointed Foundation Professor of Law and Leadership for the Sandra Day O’Connor College of Law at Arizona State University in January 2018.
-Leeds is in ASU Law’s Indian Legal Program.
+Leeds was in ASU Law’s Indian Legal Program.
+In November 2022, it was announced that Leeds would become the William H. Pedrick Dean of ASU Law, the second woman to serve in this role.